 Results in a higher monthly EMI but significantly reduces the total interest burden.
 You pay more each month but far less overall — often saving lakhs on a large loan.

 Use the tenure slider in this calculator to see exactly how this trade-off plays out for your specific loan.
 Moving from a 20-year tenure to a 15-year tenure on a home loan, for instance, often saves lakhs in interest — even though the monthly EMI difference may feel manageable.
+Many borrowers who run this comparison choose a shorter tenure than they originally planned because the interest savings are simply too significant to ignore.
+The calculator makes this comparison instant — you do not need a spreadsheet or a financial advisor to see the numbers.

 Home loans